-SGSI offers immersive, interdisciplinary, accelerated courses for graduate students at no cost 2 weeks before Autumn Quarter.
-These half- or full-day, not-for-credit courses allow graduate students to explore other subjects, experiment with new ideas, and expand their networks amongst Stanford's diverse graduate community.
+SGSI offers immersive, interdisciplinary, accelerated week-long courses for graduate students (at no cost) two weeks before Autumn Quarter begins.
+Participants are invited to explore new subjects, experiment with new ideas, and expand their networks among Stanford's diverse graduate community.
 Courses are not-for-credit and can include some combination of full- and/or half-day sessions.

 Since its inception in 2006, over 3,000 graduate students and postdocs have shared in this unique Stanford opportunity.

-SGSI takes place two weeks before Autumn quarter starts, when you can immerse yourself in these learning experiences without your usual academic year pressures.
+SGSI takes place two weeks before Autumn quarter begins, so you can immerse yourself in these learning experiences without your usual academic-year pressures.
 Most courses will begin Monday, Sept.
 10, 2018, but specific course schedules vary.

 SGSI courses are highly interactive and project-based, so you must be able to fully commit to attending the entire course.
 Be sure to check the schedules of the courses that interest you!

 In extreme cases, a course may be cancelled.
 If you are enrolled in or have a pending application in the cancelled course, you will be notified immediately and offered a spot in other courses where possible.

 For international graduate students: SGSI is NOT a part of the Summer academic session.
 To participate in SGSI, you do NOT need to request a date of entry to the US earlier than the 30 days already allotted to you prior to the start of your graduate program.